ChrisWu1997/SingleShapeGen/README.md

 ## SinGAN-3D baseline
 We also provide a baseline, SinGAN-3D, as described in our paper.
-To use it, simply specify `--G_struct conv3d` when running `main.py`.
+To use it, simply specify `--G_struct conv3d` when training the model.
 Pretrained models are also provided (begin with "singan3d").

 ## Rendering